marchetto-lab/marchetto-lab.github.io/_members/amandeep-sharma.md

 links:
 ---

-Aman is a research associate in the lab working on the AUTS2 project.
+Aman is our molecular biology star, qPCR prodigy, protocol-writing virtuoso and NPC coddler.
+She works on a wide range of projects in the lab, including the AUTS2 project, the seretonalyzation project, and the NHP DNA repair project.
+When not at the bench, she can be found providing the best snacks and pep talks in the lab.
+In her spare time, she loves to cook and hang out with her husband and daughter.